Ethernet Cable Splitter: Truth About Network Expansion

 What Exactly is an Ethernet Cable Splitter?

 An Ethernet cable splitter is a relatively simple, passive device designed to physically divide a single Ethernet cable into two separate connections.
 Typically, it features one RJ45 male connector on one end and two RJ45 female ports on the other.
-The appeal is obvious: plug it into your existing cable, and presto, you theoretically have two ports.
-However, this is where the common misconceptions begin.
-Unlike an active network device such as a switch, a splitter doesn’t intelligently manage data or expand your network’s capacity.
-It’s essentially a wiring trick.
+The appeal is obvious: plug it into your existing cable, and theoretically, you have two ports.
+However, this is where common misconceptions begin.
+Unlike an active network device such as a switch, a splitter doesn’t intelligently manage data or expand your network’s capacity; it’s essentially a wiring trick.
+For best ethernet cables roundups on this site.

 How Do Ethernet Cable Splitters Actually Work (and Their Crucial Limitations)?

 To truly understand an Ethernet cable splitter, we need to talk about the wires inside your Ethernet cable.
 Most modern Ethernet cables, like Cat5e or Cat6, contain eight individual wires twisted into four pairs.
-For older 10 Megabit per second (Mbps) and common 100 Mbps Ethernet connections, only two of these four wire pairs are actively used for data transmission.
+For older 10 Mbps and common 100 Mbps Ethernet connections, only two of these four wire pairs are actively used for data transmission.
 This leaves two pairs unused.

 A passive Ethernet cable splitter takes advantage of these unused wire pairs.
 It re-routes the connections, allowing two separate 100 Mbps connections to travel over a single physical Ethernet cable.
 Think of it like a highway with four lanes, where older cars only use two lanes.
 A splitter effectively designates two lanes for one car and the other two lanes for a second car.